Why do my tires keep losing air?

 The valve stem is the mechanism that allows you to put air in a tire.
 Because it sticks out of the tire and is exposed to the elements, it can crack and deteriorate or become damaged in severe weather.
 If this happens, it breaks the seal of the tire’s inner tube causing air to slowly and constantly leak out of the tire.

 Air can also escape is at the wheel rim, where the tire and wheel meet.
-If the rim becomes dented when you hit a pothole or skim the curb, or simply becomes rusty over time, it can create a misalignment between the tire and the rim.
-Maintaining a firm seal between these two components is very important—if damaged it can cause the tires to leak slowly.
+If the rim becomes dented when you hit a pothole or skim the curb, it can create a misalignment between the tire and the rim.
+Rust can also cause damage to your rims—if the corrosion becomes severe, it can cause the tires to develop a slow leak.
+Maintaining a firm seal between these two components is critical to maintaining consistent tire pressure.

 When your tires are under-inflated, it will cause them to wear more quickly, in addition to affecting your steering and gas mileage.
 If your tires keep losing air, come in for an inspection!
 All of our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
 Contact us at (413) 314-2280 or schedule an appointment online.